avive/karmacoin-docs/versioned_docs/version-0.1.0/design/tokenomics.md

 Karmacoin investors founds are going to be managed on-chain by a vesting mechanism that enables them to pull vested funds according to their vesting schedule.

 ---

-## Summary Allocation KarmaCoin Foundation
+## Summary Allocation at genesis
-- A total allocation 250M KCoins of consisting of:
+A total allocation 500M KCoins pre-mint consisting of:
 - 10M KCoins - treasury for contributors allocation.
 - 10M KCoins - bounties rewards pool.
-- 230M KCoins - builders compensation.
+- 230M KCoins - builders compensation (vested over a 5 years period)
+- 250M KCoins - KarmaCoin investors coin allocation (vested over a 5 years period)

-## Summary of protocol allocations
+## Summary of protocol minting
+A total of 2B KCoins are allocated by the protocol for:
-- 500M KCoins - signup rewards.
+- 500M KCoins - Signup rewards.
-- 500M KCoins - referral rewards.
+- 500M KCoins - Referral rewards.
-- 250M KCoins - good karma rewards.
+- 250M KCoins - Karma rewards.
-- 250M KCoins - transactions fees subsidies.
+- 250M KCoins - Transactions fees subsidies.
-- 500M KCoins - validators rewards.
+- 500M KCoins - Validators rewards.

 :::info License
 Copyright (c) 2022 by the [Karmacoin Authors](https://github.com/avive/karmacoin-docs).
 This work is licensed under the [Karmacoin License](/docs/license).